Final report for ONE19-336

 2. What, if any, increase in marketable yield can allium growers in the region expect from the addition of two insecticide applications to the cultural control approach of just using metalized reflective mulch?

-The addition of two well-timed applications of Entrust SC with M-PEDE significantly increased the marketable yield of fall leeks compared to leeks planted on reflective mulch with no insecticide applications (from 13% marketable yield in REF to 73% marketable yield in REF+ENT).
-There was also a significant reduction of 77.2% in the density of ALM per leek in the REF+ENT treatment leeks compared to the REF treatment leeks (7.7 ALM per leek from 33.8 ALM per leek).
+The addition of two well-timed applications of Entrust SC with M-PEDE significantly increased the marketable yield of fall leeks and significantly compared to leeks planted on reflective mulch with no insecticide applications (from 13% marketable yield in REF to 73% marketable yield in REF+ENT in 2020).
+There was also a significant reduction of 77.2% in the density of ALM per leek in the REF+ENT treatment leeks compared to the REF treatment leeks (7.7 ALM per leek from 33.8 ALM per leek) in 2020 and a 63% decrease in densities in 2021.
+However, the average number of ALM maggots and pupae per leek in the insecticide-treated plots was still unacceptably high in both 2020 and 2021.

 3. Does the additional expense of purchasing insect exclusion netting result in an increase in marketable allium yield when compared to the use of floating row cover to protect plants from ALM adults?

 There was no statistically significant difference in any of the yield or marketable yield measurements between the ProtekNet treatments and the DeWitt 0.55 row cover treatments in the spring scallion trial.
-Though there was a statistically significant reduction in foliar disease severity in the ProtekNet without hoops (REF+PN) treatment leeks compared to the row cover without hoops (REF+AG) treatment leeks in the fall, there was no significant impact of that reduced disease severity on the percent of the leek crop that was marketable.
-There was no statistically significant difference in marketable yield between the exclusion netting with hoop treatment leeks and row cover with hoop treatment leeks, either.
-The REF+AG treatment leeks did have the lowest density of ALM per leek in the trial, so there was no clear support in the trial data for using exclusion netting instead of row cover to manage ALM in fall leeks.
+Though there was a statistically significant reduction in foliar disease severity in the REF+PN treatment leeks compared to the REF+AG treatment leeks in the fall of 2020, there was no significant impact of that reduced disease severity on the percent of the leek crop that was marketable.
+There was no statistically significant difference in marketable yield between the exclusion netting with hoop treatment leeks and row cover with hoop treatment leeks, either in 2020.
+The trial data from fall 2020 and 2021 suggests that there is no clear benefit to using insect exclusion netting instead of floating row cover to exclude ALM adults, so long as the covers are wide enough to be securely anchored over the crop.

 4. Can growers apply row covers to allium crops for only a portion of the adult ALM flight to reduce negative impacts to yield and quality while maintaining protection from ALM damage?

-Leeks in the late cover and early removal of row cover treatments had significantly higher ALM densities when compared to the leeks that were covered with row cover for the duration of the fall ALM flight.
-The trial data suggest that it is not advisable to cover leeks late or remove covers before the end of the ALM flight as there was no significant increase in crop height, crop weight, and marketable yield, or decrease in disease severity in these treatments compared to leeks covered for the entirety of the 7 week fall flight period.
+The late cover and early removal of row cover treatment leeks had significantly higher ALM densities when compared to the leeks that were covered with row cover for the duration of the fall ALM flight in both 2020 and 2021.
+The trial data suggest that it is not advisable to cover leeks late or remove covers before the end of the ALM flight as there was no significant increase in crop height, crop weight, and marketable yield, or decrease in disease severity by limiting the length of time that the leeks were covered.

 Education & Outreach Activities and Participation Summary